An Intermediate Program Representation for Optimizing Stream-Based Languages: Implementation Evaluation

 \subsubsection{Evaluation.}

 The evaluation was performed on a system with a 13th Gen Intel Core i7-1355U processor.
 Rust code is compiled using rustc version 1.84.0 with the highest optimization level 3, and Solidity using solc version 0.8.24 optimized for 1000 runs.
-The runtime measurements exclude the setup phases, such as specification analysis.
-We evaluate our implementation on three different benchmark sets:
+We evaluate our implementation on three different benchmark sets and exclude the setup phases, such as specification analysis, for the runtime measurements.
+For the optimizations, we apply the same set of rewriting rules for all specifiations.

-\paragraph{Unmanned Aircraft.} First, we evaluate our approach using two specifications from the field of monitoring unmanned aircraft: The first specification is a geofencing application~\cite{DBLP:conf/cav/BaumeisterFKLMST24}, where a drone's position is continuously monitored to ensure it remains within a designated geofence.
+\paragraph{Unmanned Aircraft.} First, we evaluate our approach using two specifications from the field of monitoring unmanned aircraft.
+The first specification is a geofencing application~\cite{DBLP:conf/cav/BaumeisterFKLMST24}, where a drone's position is continuously monitored to ensure it remains within a designated geofence.
 This geofence is defined by a set of polygon lines in which the number of lines is proportional to the number of output streams.
 The second specification is based on the \rtlola tutorial~\cite{baumeister2024tutorial}, observing the surrounding airspace of a drone to detect potential interference from other drones -- called intruders.
 Unlike the first specification, which we evaluate across varying numbers of polygon lines, this benchmark varies the number of intruders while keeping the specification unchanged.
 Here, the number of intruders corresponds to the number of stream instances.
 For both specifications, we measure the execution time over 20 runs, each processing 10,000 input events.
 We report the runtime of the old interpreter~\cite{faymonville2019streamlab}, the runtime of the new StreamIR interpreter with and without the optimizations, and the runtime of the optimized and unoptimized monitors compiled using the Rust formatter.